Tert-Butylamine

-tert-Butylamine is an organic chemical compound with the formula (CH3)3CNH2.
+tert-Butylamine (also erbumine and other names) is an organic chemical compound with the formula (CH3)3CNH2.
 It is a colorless liquid with a typical amine-like odor. tert-Butylamine is one of the four isomeric amines of butane, the others being n-butylamine, sec-butylamine and isobutylamine.

+Preparation

-Preparationtert-Butylamine is produced commercially by direct amination of isobutylene using zeolite catalysts:
+tert-Butylamine is produced commercially by direct amination of isobutylene using zeolite catalysts: